 In bankruptcy, creditors suffer the consequences of a fraudulent transfer.
-As a result, it’s the trustee’s duty to find and liquidate (sell) nonexempt property (property that the filer can’t protect in bankruptcy) and distribute the funds to creditors to pay claims.
-Specifically, the trustee has the power to unwind fraudulent transfers and recover either the property or its value.
-Sometimes the trustee must file a lawsuit against the recipient in the process.
+It's the trustee’s duty to find and liquidate (sell) nonexempt property (property that the filer can’t protect in bankruptcy) and distribute the funds to creditors to pay claims.
+Because of this responsibility, the trustee has the power to unwind fraudulent transfers and recover either the property or its value.
+Sometimes the trustee must file a lawsuit (adversary proceeding) against the recipient in the process.

 Example: Bart, who is up in years, decides to transfer some real estate to Andrew while he’s still alive rather than will it to Andrew.
 By doing so, Bart can avoid a probate proceeding after his death and reduce estate taxes to Bart and Andrew.
 A year after transferring the property, Bart files for Chapter 7 bankruptcy.
 Because Andrew didn’t pay his father for the real estate, the trustee asks that Andrew turn over the property to the bankruptcy estate so that it can be sold and the proceeds distributed among all the valid claims.

 The trustee will review all transfers made within two years before filing for bankruptcy (the period increases to ten years for property transferred to a self-settled trust).
 A bankruptcy trustee can go back as long as four years if the state has enacted laws, like the Uniform Fraudulent Transfer Act, which allows for a longer lookback period.